Tackling Traditional Audit Plan Concerns and Expanding Focus on Fraud, Third Parties and Data

-Key Findings From the Latest Survey Conducted by Protiviti and AHIA on Healthcare Provider Organization Internal Audit Plan Priorities
+Key Findings From the Latest Survey Conducted by Protiviti and AHIA on Healthcare Provider Organisation Internal Audit Plan Priorities

-As the COVID-19 pandemic continues to wind down, many healthcare provider organizations are transitioning into a blocking-and-tackling mode, although it’s far from business as usual.
-Relieved of the constant pivoting that the public health emergency has demanded for more than two years, these organizations now seek to focus more attention on the “new basics” to deliver business results and plan for the future.
-Organizations also face the challenge of doing more with fewer resources while continuing to deliver on their mission to provide high-quality patient care — albeit in a changed world.
+As the COVID-19 pandemic continues to wind down, many healthcare provider organisations are transitioning into a blocking-and-tackling mode, although it’s far from business as usual.
+Relieved of the constant pivoting that the public health emergency has demanded for more than two years, these organisations now seek to focus more attention on the “new basics” to deliver business results and plan for the future.
+Organisations also face the challenge of doing more with fewer resources while continuing to deliver on their mission to provide high-quality patient care — albeit in a changed world.

 Challenges healthcare provider organizations are facing

-- The new basics for healthcare provider organizations include addressing the residual impacts of the pandemic on core healthcare functions, including back-office operations like billing and accounts receivable management.
+- The new basics for healthcare provider organisations include addressing the residual impacts of the pandemic on core healthcare functions, including back-office operations like billing and accounts receivable management.

 - Many internal audit functions in the healthcare industry are at risk of not being able to help adequately support efforts to address pandemic-induced and long-standing issues while also pursuing new opportunities and charting a path for growth in a post-pandemic environment.
 The lack of advanced technological capabilities in internal audit is a key factor.

 Key findings from our survey

 - Only 27% of internal audit functions in healthcare have already implemented or are optimising advanced analytics — although another 21% report they’re currently implementing this capability.
 When surveyed about automation efforts, 10% of respondents have implemented or are optimising automation, while 9% are in the process of doing so.

 - More than half (59%) of respondents reported that their function has either not completed or is not currently undertaking any transformation or innovation initiatives.